j-aloko/shop-tsino-2/README.md

 - **Ongoing Support**: Even after the onboarding process, we'll be available to provide ongoing support and answer any questions you may have.

 Please feel free to contact us at waynegreen344@gmail.com for any queries or assistance.

+## Technical Requirements

+Before running this application, make sure you have the following prerequisites:

+- **Node.js**: You should have the latest stable version of Node.js installed.
+You can download it from Node.js official [website](https://nodejs.org/en/download/).

+- **npm or Yarn**: These are Node.js package managers used for managing project dependencies. npm is distributed with Node.js, which means that when you download Node.js, you automatically get npm installed on your computer.
+Yarn is an alternative to npm.
+You can download Yarn from Yarn official website.

+- **Environment Variables**: Set up the following environment variables in a `.env.local` file.
+You can use the provided `.env.local.example` file as a template:

+  - **HOST**: The domain URL of the hosted app.
+  - **SHOPIFY_STORE_DOMAIN** and **NEXT_PUBLIC_SHOPIFY_STORE_DOMAIN**: Your default Shopify domain.
+  - **NEXT_PUBLIC_NAME_STORE_NAME**: The name of your store.
+  - **NEXT_PUBLIC_ALTERNATE_STORE_NAME**: An alternate name or initials for your store.
+  - **NEXT_PUBLIC_STORE_EMAIL**: The email address for your store.
+  - **SHOPIFY_API_VERSION**: The version of the Shopify API you're using.
+  - **SHOPIFY_STOREFRONT_ACCESS_TOKEN** and **SHOPIFY_ADMIN_ACCESS_TOKEN**: Your Shopify storefront and admin access tokens, respectively.
+  - **NEXT_PUBLIC_NEWSLETTER_MODAL_OPEN_TIME**: The time it takes in milliseconds for the newsletter alert modal to display.

+Please ensure that you have these prerequisites and environment variables correctly set up before running the application.
+If you encounter any issues or need further assistance, please don't hesitate to contact us.

 # Getting Local Server Started